Autocorrelation: Theoretical versus sample autocorrelation

+and its behaviour depends on the underlying probability model.
+Its sum may be positive, negative, finite, divergent, or undefined depending on the process.

+By contrast, $\hat{\rho}(h)$ is calculated from one finite realization.
+When the observations are centered using their own sample mean and the conventional common-denominator estimator is used, the complete finite-sample collection satisfies the deterministic −1/2 constraint.
+The theorem therefore illustrates a broader principle in time-series statistics: finite-sample estimators can possess structural properties that have no direct counterpart in the population quantity they estimate.

 Regression analysis

 In regression analysis using time series data, autocorrelation in a variable of interest is typically modeled either with an autoregressive model (AR), a moving average model (MA), their combination as an autoregressive-moving-average model (ARMA), or an extension of the latter called an autoregressive integrated moving average model (ARIMA).
 With multiple interrelated data series, vector autoregression (VAR) or its extensions are used.

 In ordinary least squares (OLS), the adequacy of a model specification can be checked in part by establishing whether there is autocorrelation of the regression residuals.
 Problematic autocorrelation of the errors, which themselves are unobserved, can generally be detected because it produces autocorrelation in the observable residuals.
 (Errors are also known as "error terms" in econometrics.)
 Autocorrelation of the errors violates the ordinary least squares assumption that the error terms are uncorrelated, meaning that the Gauss Markov theorem does not apply, and that OLS estimators are no longer the Best Linear Unbiased Estimators (BLUE).
 While it does not bias the OLS coefficient estimates, the standard errors tend to be underestimated (and the t-scores overestimated) when the autocorrelations of the errors at low lags are positive.

 The traditional test for the presence of first-order autocorrelation is the Durbin–Watson statistic or, if the explanatory variables include a lagged dependent variable, Durbin's h statistic.
 The Durbin-Watson can be linearly mapped however to the Pearson correlation between values and their lags.
 A more flexible test, covering autocorrelation of higher orders and applicable whether or not the regressors include lags of the dependent variable, is the Breusch–Godfrey test.
 This involves an auxiliary regression, wherein the residuals obtained from estimating the model of interest are regressed on (a) the original regressors and (b) k lags of the residuals, where 'k' is the order of the test.
 The simplest version of the test statistic from this auxiliary regression is TR^{2}, where T is the sample size and R^{2} is the coefficient of determination.
 Under the null hypothesis of no autocorrelation, this statistic is asymptotically distributed as $\chi^2$ with k degrees of freedom.

 Responses to nonzero autocorrelation include generalized least squares and the Newey–West HAC estimator (Heteroskedasticity and Autocorrelation Consistent).